lextudio/pysnmp/docs/source/upgrade.rst

 expectation, but it turned out to be the opposite.
 So we decided to remove it from 6.2 release.

+Alternatively, several options are there,

-Alternatively, you might copy the sync wrappers from 6.1 release and use them in your code if you still need them.
+* You might copy the sync wrappers from 6.1 release and use them in your code if you still need them.
+* You might use other packages like [this one](https://pypi.prg/project/pysnmp-sync-adapter) which contains sync wrappers.

+However, we are not maintaining those and will provide no support on them.

 .. important::